 Finally, it’s time to serve your delicious feast.
 First, drizzle the lamb with the prepped mint chili vinaigrette.
 Garnish with parsley, then slice and serve your garlic herb lamb crown!

-Garlic Herb Lamb Crown is a whole meal, all in one dish!
+Garlic Herb Lamb Crown

 - 2 Racks of Lamb frenched